Salary & Benefits

 - Flexible Benefits Program (Health Care and Dependent Care)

-Every November, a lump sum payment is provided to encourage House Officers’ retirement savings.
+A lump sum payment is provided to encourage retirement savings.
 Lump sum payments are based on employment effort percentage and active status.

 When a house officer is assigned any responsibilities (including on-call, inpatient service coverage, clinics, rounding, jeopardy, home call, back-up, etc.) on a holiday listed below, the house officer will receive an additional 1/365th of their annual salary as compensation.